 How do I provide proof of vaccination?

-Closer to the program start, students will be asked to submit proof of vaccination by uploading a photo of their COVID-19 vaccination card to Canvas, our learning management system.
+Students must submit proof of vaccination by uploading a photo of their COVID-19 vaccination card to the Pre-Arrival course in Canvas, our learning management system.

 What is the deadline to submit my proof of vaccination?

 Students must submit their proof of vaccination in Canvas by Wednesday, July 21.